modelica/newsletter/_2018-01/TestingLibrary.md

 The Testing Library is a Modelica Library available to all Dymola users.
 With this library it is possible to build test cases, create reference results and run the tests – all within Dymola.
 It allows detecting unwanted side effects on model changes in an early stage by running regular tests.
+The user can also use the library to validate that a system meets its requirement during the development phase.

 The library contains multiple blocks for the continuous comparison of signals to reference values and trajectories.
 Existing examples and test models can easily be converted to a test case by providing a reference and connecting the signals of interest to one of the various comparison blocks.